 No one gets out of here alive.

-Eventually we all die.
+Eventually, we all die.
 The most you get is a line on the tombstone and maybe an obituary in a paper.
 A hundred years later even your descendants won’t know all that much about you.
 Live the best you can and let it go.

 Things look different depending on where you are standing.

-Most of what we know or think we know is the result of where we were born and grew up.
+Most of what we know or think we know are the result of where we were born and grew up.
 If you had lived somewhere else your life would have been different.
 Stop being so sure that things are the way you see them and accept that others are standing in another spot.